clojure/core.async/doc/flow-guide.md

 * `::workload` - one of `:mixed`, `:io` or `:compute`
 * `:compute-timeout-ms` - if :workload is :compute, this timeout (default 5000 msec) will be used when getting the return from the future - see below

 A :workload supplied as an option to `process` will override any :workload returned by the :describe fn of the process launcher.
-If neither are provded the default is :mixed.
+If neither are provided the default is :mixed.

 In the :workload context of :mixed or :io, this dictates the type of thread in which the process loop will run, _including its calls to transform_.